-The Father of the Bride and the Best Man have very important speeches to make on the day of the wedding.
+The Father of the Bride, groomsmen speech and the best man speeches are so important to make on the day of the wedding.
 Check the speeches beforehand to avoid any nasty surprises on the day of.
 If you’re uncomfortable with anything mentioned in their speeches, ensure you let them know (kindly) that you’d like them to amend the speeches.

 Dress fittings and tuxedo fittings for you and your fiancé are extremely important.
 Don’t make the mistake of leaving the dress fittings too close to the wedding date.
 Any alterations and adjustments need to be made well in advance so that there are no delays later.
 Also, don’t reduce the dress sizes based on a size you want to achieve later.

-Break your wedding shoes in well before the wedding.
+Break your wedding shoes in well before the wedding or it will be one of the most painful wedding mistakes.
 Wear them around the house so that you don’t have painful feet on the day of your wedding.
 Make them comfortable with your size and weight.